 - Lots of snacks and drinks, maybe a cooler to keep them in (but don’t bring any food into the tent…see Camping Rule #1 below!)

-A few thoughts to make the experience more enjoyable.
+Here are a few thoughts to make the experience more enjoyable.

 A Few Suggestions